zac-poe/thumbnail-generation/readme.md

 Gif generation has options for length, size, and quality.
 See script usage for details.

 # Image Generation
-`thumbs.sh` creates a series of png files from input videos
+`thumbs.sh` creates a series of image files from input videos

+Image generation has options for frequency and format.
+See script usage for details.

 # Usage
 Executable scripts respond to `help` or `-h` (or any unsupported options) with providing usage instructions.